-The Norton Museum of Art announces a timely exhibition that depicts how humans are directly and indirectly impacting the planet.
-Earth Works: Mapping the Anthropocene will feature more than 30 new and recent works by Justin Brice Guariglia, a transdisciplinary artist, who in 2015 and 2016, flew seven times with NASA as part of Operation IceBridge, a survey mission of Greenland to study how melting glaciers affect sea level rise.
+The Norton Museum of Art will present a timely exhibition that depicts how humans are directly and indirectly impacting the planet.
+Earth Works: Mapping the Anthropocene will feature 22 works by Justin Brice Guariglia, a transdisciplinary artist, who in 2015 and 2016, flew seven times with NASA as part of Operation IceBridge, a survey mission of Greenland to study how melting glaciers affect sea level rise.
 Guariglia’s photographic works, which can be viewed as blurring the line between photography and painting, explore our current ecological crisis.
-Ranging in scale from as small as 2.5 x 3.3 feet to as large as 16 x 12 feet, these images illustrate Greenland’s melting and deteriorating glacial ice sheets and sea ice in stunning detail and on a monumental scale, as well as the impact of agriculture and mining on the Earth’s surface.
-The exhibition, curated by Tim B. Wride, the Norton’s William and Sarah Ross Soter Curator of Photography.
+Ranging in scale from as small as 2.5 x 3.3 feet to as large as 12 x 16 feet, these images illustrate Greenland’s melting and deteriorating glacial ice sheets and sea ice in stunning detail and on a monumental scale.
+Other images were influenced by the impact of agriculture and mining on the Earth’s surface.
+Curated by Tim B. Wride, the Norton’s William and Sarah Ross Soter Curator of Photography.

 The Anthropocene – the age in which humans’ permanent mark on the entire planet, from the far reaches of the atmosphere to the lowest depths of the ocean – represents a new era in geologic history.
 The images Guariglia took during his flights with NASA, as well as previous works taken from his travels across Asia, serve to illustrate with visual evidence, and through metaphor, the complexity of human impact on the planet.